Russell Kiefel

 Kiefel worked with various theatre companies throughout his stage career, appearing in numerous productions.
 His earliest roles were with the Old Tote Theatre Company.
 He appeared in both the Australian and American seasons of A Streetcar Named Desire and Travelling North.
 Kiefel was closely associated with Belvoir and appeared in several productions for them, including Run Rabbit Run and The Blind Giant is Dancing.
 He starred in the 2009 production of The Alchemist at the Sydney Opera House.
 Kiefel fell ill while appearing in And I'm the Queen of Sheba at the Browns Mart Theatre in Darwin, and he died on 20 November 2016.

 Early life

 Kiefel was born in Tully, Queensland in 1951, to Alf, an accountant, and Patsy, a homemaker.
-He has two younger sisters.
+He has two younger sisters, including former Chief Justice of Australia Susan Kiefel.
 After moving to Brisbane, Kiefel attended Sandgate High School.
-During his teenage years, he became interested in acting and was a member of the La Boite Theatre Company.
+During his teenage years, he acted with Twelfth Night Theatre and La Boite Theatre Company.
 Kiefel moved to Sydney so he could attend the National Institute of Dramatic Art, and he graduated in 1974.